 Wine must be produced and labelled according to the organic regulations of the destination country.

 Documentation – Exports of USDA Organic Products.

-- ON/AFTER January 1, 2021: All organic goods imported from non-EU countries must continue to have a valid COI.
-There will be a new UK import process for all USDA organic products traded under the arrangement.
-Different documentation is required depending on whether the USDA organic product is exported to the UK-Great Britain (England, Scotland, Wales) or the UK-Northern Ireland.
+- All organic goods imported from non-EU countries must continue to have a valid Certificate of Inspection (COI).
+Different documentation is required depending on whether the USDA organic product is exported to the UK-Great Britain (England, Scotland, Wales) or to the UK-Northern Ireland.

 - USDA organic products exported to the UK-Great Britain: A USDA-accredited certifying agent must issue a paper Certificate of Inspection (COI) before the products leave the U.S. and send to the UK Port Health Authority (PHA)/Local Authority (LA), usually by courier.
 The PHA/LA can endorse a copy if the original hasn’t arrived in order to clear the goods, though the original will need to be endorsed within 10 working days for the consignment to be sold on as organic.
-The NOP will link to the GB Certificate of Inspection as soon as it is available.
+To obtain the GB COI, send an email with your request to Organic.Imports@defra.gov.uk.